 Summing it up, Magic Kingdom is probably the clear winner here for those visiting Disney World for the first time or those traveling with small children.
 However, there are many arguments that Animal Kingdom is better for other guests and parties based on what it has to offer.

-Magic Kingdom and Animal Kingdom both have excellent rides; Magic Kingdom having many rides that are suitable for young kids like Seven Dwarfs, Mad Tea Party and Jungle Cruise, and Animal Kingdom hosting more of the thrills with Everest and Flight of Passage.
+Magic Kingdom and Animal Kingdom both have excellent rides; Magic Kingdom has many rides that are suitable for young kids like Seven Dwarfs, Mad Tea Party and Jungle Cruise, and Animal Kingdom has more of the thrills with Everest and Flight of Passage.

 Magic Kingdom is home to the most memorable and popular restaurants on property with Be Our Guest, Cinderella’s Royal Table and the Crystal Palace at the forefront.
 But you just can’t pass up Tiffin’s Restaurant with it’s divine African and Indian-inspired cuisine in the Animal Kingdom or top-notch quick service at Satu’li Canteen.

-Magic Kingdom has the most spectacular attractions, boasting an epic fireworks show in Happily Ever After and the daily Festival of Fantasy Parade, alongside many other shows and experiences.
+Magic Kingdom has the most spectacular attractions, boasting an epic fireworks show in Happily Ever After and the daily character parades, alongside many other shows and experiences.
 While Animal Kingdom may have a lesser amount of entertainment, almost nothing compares to the Festival of the Lion King.

 In conclusion, it’s up to you to determine which is best for your family.
 We recommend both if it’s possible, as they present very different and enjoyable experiences!

 We also have comparisons for some of the other parks.
 Each one goes into the same detail that this guide has.